awsdocs/amazon-elasticache-docs/doc_source/memcache/ParameterGroups.Modifying.md

 For more information, see [https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-cache-parameter-group.html](https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-cache-parameter-group.html)\.

-If changes to the parameter take place *After restart*, reboot every cluster that uses this parameter group\.
-For more information, see [Rebooting a cluster](Clusters.Rebooting.md)\.

 ## Modifying a parameter group \(ElastiCache API\)<a name="ParameterGroups.Modifying.API"></a>

 To change a parameter group's parameter values using the ElastiCache API, use the `ModifyCacheParameterGroup` action\.